raspberrypilearning/pixel-art-reveal/en/step_6.md

 Take a look at some Pixel Art Reveal projects created by community members in the Raspberry Pi Foundation’s gallery of [Pixel Art Reveal Community Projects](https://wke.lt/w/s/IlaRMQ){:target='_blank'}.

+--- collapse ---

+---
+title: Completed project
+---

+You can download a completed project as a package from the [zipped solutions directory](https://rpf.io/p/en/pixel-art-reveal-get){:target="_blank"}.

+--- /collapse ---

 --- save ---